dotnet/aspire/src/Aspire.Hosting.Milvus/README.md

 https://github.com/dotnet/aspire

 _*Milvus and the Milvus logo are used with permission from the Milvus project.
-All rights reserved by LF AI & Data foundation_
+All rights reserved by LF AI & Data foundation._